nadrarar/SpaceBattleGame_source/README.md

 <b>How to play:</b>
 Note: Space Battle Game is currently only available for Windows.
-1. Download Demo.zip by downloading the SpaceBattleGame_source repository from github, or by downloading Demo.zip from [Dropbox.com](https://www.dropbox.com/s/d4aplclt3d4bzdf/Demo.zip).
+1. Download Demo.zip by downloading the SpaceBattleGame_source repository from github, or by downloading Demo.zip from [Dropbox.com](https://www.dropbox.com/s/d4aplclt3d4bzdf/Demo.zip).  <b>Warning:</b> Google Chrome sometimes will give a warning that Demo.zip "is not commonly downloaded and could be dangerous."
+Ignore this warning.
+It seems to be caused by Demo.zip having a .exe file.
+This .exe is used to run Space Battle Game, and so the warning is just a false positive.
 2. Extract Demo.zip
 3. Run Demo/Space-Battle-Game.exe